 The scientific goals of this project are four.
 First, the main objective is to assemble a list of IRXS sources with a high confidence of ten sigmas in five channels (3.6, 4.5, 5.8, 8 and 24 µm) from the new SEIP catalog.
-Second, color-color diagrams and color-magnitude charts will be used to differentiate all identified IRXS sources into one of three categories: AGN, YSO or Exotic objects.
+Second, color-color diagrams and color-magnitude plots will be used to differentiate all identified IRXS sources into one of three categories: AGN, YSO or Exotic objects.
 Third, this IRXS-specific catalog will illuminate the specific percentage of each or our three individual types of ten sigma IRXS sources.
 Fourth, this IRXS catalog should prove an important and highly used resource for future research for years to come.

 Expected Outcomes